 If your budget is tight, the Captain recommends the RATP shuttles that will drop you off at Opera if you’re coming from Roissy airport and at Denfert-Rochereau if you’re coming from Orly airport.

 🚌 Transports: While you’ll be able to explore part of the city on foot, you will have to use the parisian public transports to explore some of the capital’s landmarks.
 In order to avoid accumulating (and losing) metro tickets, the Captain recommends opting for an unlimited transport pass.
-You can buy it directly in any metro station.
+You can buy it directly at in any metro station.

-Planes, trains, busses or cars: any type of transport leads to Paris.
+✈️ Flights, trains & buses : Good news: getting to Paris is quite easy!
 If you’re planning on flying to the capital, the Captain recommends Skyscanner, an online comparator which is perfect for finding the best deals.
 If your dates are flexible, you can even compare prices over several weeks.
 Paris is also easily accessible by train and bus.
 To book your tickets, the Captain highly recommends Trainline, which integrates the offer of 207 train and bus companies in 44 countries.